 Any time you edit one of the Graffle files, export it again in the same way.

-(I have my fingers crossed that OmniGroup will eventually expose the artboard export feature to AppleScript so that this process can be automated.)
+(I have my fingers crossed that OmniGraffle will eventually expose the artboard export feature to AppleScript so that this process can be automated.)

-The build process will generate a file named Output/index.txt; if you've added or renamed pages, you should copy-n-paste this into the relevant pages of the Vol0 Graffle file and re-run the export and build process.
+The build process will generate files named Output/contents.txt and Output/index.txt; if you've added or renamed pages, you should copy-n-paste this into the relevant pages of the Vol0 Graffle file and re-run the export and build process.